 The Tariff Details set the rates for usage charges (not one-off or recurring charges).
 Tariffs are split into sections such as “Inbound” and “Mobile”.
 See the tariffs section for more details.

+Per-Class Markup.
 When a tariff has no rate for a particular call type, the platform can apply a percentage markup instead.
-Each call class (Inbound, National, Mobile, etc.) has its own markup field.
+Each call class (Inbound, National, Mobile, and so on) has its own markup field.
 Values set here override the customer-level defaults.
 If left blank, the platform uses the value from the customer.
 Per-class markup fires during call rating and uses the best available cost base (suggested retail price, CDR cost, or carrier cost).

 Discount Plans